csc-itnu/advent-of-cyber-2025/day23-aws-security.md

 ## 📘 Review the Theory

-Refer to the TryHackMe theory section before starting this room.
+Refer to the TryHackMe theory section before starting this.

 ---